 The Comprehensive Plan Update (CPU) Committee has prepared a development potential analysis of large parcels (25 acres or larger) to determine how the remaining vacant, abandoned, or underutilized parcels in the Town of Fishkill may affect future land use in the town.
 A total of twenty-seven (27) such parcels were identified and analyzed.
-The detailed parcel analysis sheets and a description of the methodology are included in Addendum 3 at the end Appendix of the Comprehensive Plan Update.
-A Development Potential Large Parcel Analyses Summary Table is provided belowsummary table (Table ) is attached.
+The detailed parcel analysis sheets and a description of the methodology are included in Addendum 3 at the end of the Comprehensive Plan Update.
+A Development Potential Large Parcel Analyses Summary Table is provided below.